Have you ever wondered why Athens hosts a brew week? It starts with a set of problems.

 - Pat Conway, co-founder of Great Lakes Brewing Company

-Marking the “end of an era,” original director Dan Gates and his staff stepped down after eight years, with 2013 the last year of their involvement.
+Marking the “end of an era,” original executive director Dan Gates and his staff stepped down after eight years, with 2013 marking the last year of their involvement.

-New director Brandon Thompson took over for 2016, becoming the third director of brew week in 11 years.
+Current director Brandon Thompson took over in 2016, becoming the third director of Brew Week in its 12 year history.
 Brandon also helps put on the annual Halloween Block Party on Court Street.

-As you probably know, the Ohio beer scene expanded quite a bit since the first brew week.
+As you probably know, the Ohio beer scene grew quite a bit since the first Ohio Brew Week.
 You can find craft beer in grocery stores and dive bars.
 Say “craft beer” to someone and they’ll definitely know what you’re talking about.

 - 45+ all-Ohio breweries

 - 200+ beers